 5 Ways To Take The Stress Out Of Healthy CookingThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 For some people, cooking comes naturally to them: they love being in the kitchen, experimenting with ingredients and spending time creating meals from scratch.
 For others, it’s stressful and overwhelming!
 I used to be in the latter category – I didn’t know anything about how to cook (surprising right?)
 But when I first got married, I had no idea how to use a can opener, let alone put together a meal.
 Fast forward almost 10 years later and I love cooking!
 Sometimes, with our busy lives, it can be hard to find time to fit it in, but with some planning and quick healthy meals at my fingertips, I have learned how to take the stress out of healthy cooking and love my time in the kitchen.

 Here are my tips for taking the stress out of healthy cooking!

 I can’t emphasize this enough!
 Planning takes a lot of the stress out of cooking, and eliminate a lot of the last minute “what are we eating for dinner tonight?” conversations that inevitably happen when you’re already starving.
 I like planning my meals on a weekly basis, choosing recipes that don’t take more than 30-45 min to make (including cooking time), and keeping lunches and breakfasts relatively constant.
 One other trick I use is cooking food in bulk: I often make a double batch to store in the fridge or freezer to use for a future meal.
 It’s worth also considering ways to use leftovers and repurpose them to create a delicious dish the next day.
 With enough planning, and tools like a slow cooker (I use this one all the time), you can also consider meals like stews and casseroles which are easy to make but take a long time to cook.
 Planning ahead can make healthy cooking a lot easier!